c4spar/deno-cliffy/packages/command/README.md

 ## Auto generated help

-The help information is auto-generated based on the information you have defined on your program.
+The help information is auto-generated based on the information you have defined on your command's.

 ### Help option